-Over time different components of your oven wear out or even break, causing fluctuations in temperature and ultimately affecting your food.
+It might not be you!
+Over time, different components of your oven wear-out or break causing fluctuations in temperature that can affect your tried-and-tested bakes.

 This could be because: